wger-project/wger/docs/commands.rst

 ``python manage.py <command_name>``:

 **download-exercise-images**
   synchronizes the exercise images from wger.de to the local installation.

-Read its help text as it could save the wrong image to the wrong exercise should different IDs match.
+**download-ingredient-images**
+  synchronizes the ingredient images from wger.de to the local installation.

 **redo-capitalize-names**
   re-calculates the capitalized exercise names.
 This command can be called if the